Inkrato/inkrato/README.md

 ## About the inkrato platform

-The inkrato platform has been used as a feedback platform for a wide range of uses - by activists (for the Labour Digital Goverment Review), charitable organisations (Friends of the Earth) for video game communites (PlanetSide Tracker), by private companies and by local community groups.
+The inkrato platform has been used as a feedback platform for a wide range of uses - by activists (for the Labour Digital Government Review), charitable organizations (Friends of the Earth) for video game communities (PlanetSide Tracker), by private companies and by local community groups.

 The release of this next generation version as open source software allows anyone to take advantage of it host a community site of their own, for free.